Deploying Quarkus applications to OpenShift

 optional: false

-It’s also possible to use the value from another field to add a new environment variable by specifying the path of the field to be used as a source, as follows:
+You can also use the value from another field to add a new environment variable by specifying the path of the field to be used as a source.
+For example:

 quarkus.openshift.env.fields.foo=metadata.name